 Wringing a mop isn’t just about getting the mop rid of the excess water from the mop, it is more about practicing better hygiene and cleanliness.
 However, wringing a mop with the hand is the last thing anyone wants to do, be it for personal hygiene or other issues.

-So, it isn’t surprising that most people prefer investing their money on the mop buckets that come with a self-wringer on the side.
+So, it isn’t surprising that most people prefer investing their money in the mop buckets that come with a self-wringer.
 However, not everyone has access to the same resources, and if you don’t have a wringer, here’s what you can do itself.